 If I go up into my office (the closest room to the router) with my laptop, my laptop will find it and login.
 Once this is done then my other devices can find it also in other parts of the house and connect to it.
 However if my laptop is not connected, my tablet and other devices can’t find the signal at all most of the time, even in my office.
 If I turn off Eco-Mode, then my devices can always find it and connect.

 I have noticed a significant reduction in speed using the JRS Eco 100 5 GHz Router vrs using my Netgear 5 GHz Router.
 In the video I tested it from my office (the closest room to the router), and the speeds were identical.
 But from other parts of the house my WiFi is so slow I can’t function using the JRS Eco 100.
-I finally just got tired of it and switched back to my Netgear router in my Wifi Router Guard.
+Not knowing enough about the settings of wifi routers to know what to do, I finally just got tired of it and switched back to my Netgear router in my Wifi Router Guard.

 Do I Need A WiFi Router Guard With The JRS Eco 100?